snowdj/en-1/_posts/2014-04-07-sentiment-analysis-with-machine-learning-in-R.markdown

 In [an earlier post](http://chengjun.github.io/en/2012/03/sentiment-analysi-with-python/), I tried to reproduce the sentiment analysis using machine learning in Python.
 Here, I will introduce how to do it in the framework of R.

-Actually, both sentiment analysis and the general text mining techniques have been well developed by [Timothy P. Jurka](https://github.com/timjurka).
+In the landscape of R, both sentiment analysis package and the general text mining package of machine learning have been well developed by [Timothy P. Jurka](https://github.com/timjurka).
 You can check out the[ sentiment package](https://github.com/timjurka/sentiment) and the fantastic [RTextTools package](https://github.com/timjurka/RTextTools).
 Actually, Timothy also writes [an maxent package](https://github.com/timjurka/maxent) for low-memory multinomial logistic regression (also known as maximum entropy).

 ![](https://www.gravatar.com/avatar/92b11d2b562de1d82bf134c80b4ee925?s=128&d=identicon&r=PG)